guidomarchini/RestfulMovies/README.md

 `For data persistence we use the data store which is most suitable for the job`

 I don't understand what kind of "data store" do you mean.
-The project is split into different layers so the only thing that would be needed to use a specific database would be to change the persistence layer.
+The project is split into different layers to lose coupling, so any needed change would be inside the persistence layer.

 `The service will be running in production.
 Make sure it is prepared for it and we know what it is doing`